Salilw1999/iesg-whitelabel-grafana/docs/sources/datasources/aws-cloudwatch/query-editor/index.md

 1. Go to the [Amazon CloudWatch docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html) and follow the instructions on enabling cross-account observability.

-1. Add [two API actions](../#cross-account-observability-permissions) to the IAM policy attached to the role/user running the plugin.
+1. Add [two API actions](../#cross-account-observability-permissions) to the IESG policy attached to the role/user running the plugin.

 Cross-account querying is available in the plugin through the **Logs**, **Metric search**, and **Metric Insights** modes.
 After you have it configured, you'll see a **Monitoring account** badge in the query editor header.